Ronald Searle: Magazines, books, and films

 Searle produced an extraordinary volume of work during the 1950s, including drawings for Life, Holiday and Punch.
 His cartoons appeared in The New Yorker, the Sunday Express and the News Chronicle.
 He compiled more St Trinian's books, which were based on his sister's school and other girls' schools in Cambridge.
 He collaborated with Geoffrey Willans on the Molesworth books (Down With Skool!, 1953, and How to be Topp, 1954), and with Alex Atkinson on travel books.
 In addition to advertisements and posters, Searle drew the title backgrounds of the Sidney Gilliat and Frank Launder film The Happiest Days of Your Life.

 After moving to Paris in 1961, he worked more on reportage for Life and Holiday and less on cartoons.
 He also continued to work in a broad range of media and created books (including his well-known cat books), animated films and sculpture for commemorative medals, both for the French Mint and the British Art Medal Society.
 Searle did a considerable amount of designing for the cinema, and in 1965, he completed the opening, intermission and closing credits for the comedy film Those Magnificent Men in their Flying Machines as well as the 1969 film Monte Carlo or Bust!
 In 1975, the full-length cartoon Dick Deadeye, or Duty Done was released.
 It is based on the character and songs from H.M.S.
-Pinafore.
+Pinafore and other Gilbert and Sullivan operettas.

 Medallist

 Searle designed the 1992 delegates medal for the FIDEM XXIII Congress London.
 It depicted a half-length bust of the renaissance medallist Pisanello and was struck by the Royal Mint.
-Other notable medals were "Searle at Seventy" (1990) and "Kwai 50th Anniversary" (1991) Medal both struck by Thomas Fattorini Ltd, and "Charles Dickens" (1983) struck by the Birmingham Mint.
+Other notable medals were "Searle at Seventy" (1990) and "Kwai 50th Anniversary" (1991), both struck by Thomas Fattorini Ltd, and "Charles Dickens" (1983) struck by the Birmingham Mint.